 Studies have also demonstrated that using cannabis for the management of pain is safe.
 After a year of regular use, patients with chronic pain were found to be at no greater risk of serious adverse effects than non-cannabis users.

 Major Components of Cannabis

 - Delta-9 Tetrahydrocannabinol (Delta-9 THC) – It is the main psychoactive component of cannabis with mild to moderate painkilling effects.
-It also helps treat nausea associate with cancer chemotherapy and to stimulate appetite.
+It also helps treat nausea associated with cancer chemotherapy and to stimulate appetite.
 It induces feelings of euphoria.
 Potential side effects include accelerated heartbeat, panic, confusion, anxiety and possible paranoia.